-The same goes for soccer, football, and any sport with a large number of moving players, all of whom have to be tracked if someone wants to stay on top of the game.
+The same goes for soccer, football, and any sport with a large number of moving players.
+All of whom have to be tracked if someone wants to stay on top of the game.
 Solo tasks, such as juggling, also require peripheral vision.
-Good jugglers can’t just track one pin or ball – they need to have a precise understanding on where each individual object is and where it’s headed.
+Good jugglers can’t just track one pin or ball – they need to have a precise understanding of where each individual object is and where it’s headed.
 Thus the fixed, vaguely upward gaze you’ll see most successful jugglers wearing.

 But what if you’re not an athlete?
 Is there any point to working on your peripheral acuity?
 Absolutely.
-You don’t need to be sports-obsessed to benefit.
+You don’t need to be a sports fanatic to benefit.

 Let’s say you’re just crossing a street.
-Cars will approach from the outer edges of your field of vision and you’ll rely on peripheral sight to notice that movement, then transfer your gaze to an approaching vehicle, allowing you to avoid it.
+Cars will approach from the outer edges of your field of vision and you’ll rely on peripheral sight to notice that movement.
+That leads to you transferring your gaze to an approaching vehicle, allowing you to avoid it.

 And while younger readers probably don’t see much need to work on their already adequate peripheral vision, older individuals might want to take extra notice.
 Aging eyes naturally lose 20 to 30 degrees of peripheral vision, a pretty severe chunk.
 And that’s without adding in complicating factors.

 Glaucoma is famous for stealing peripheral vision.
-A widespread condition among older people, this dangerous buildup of pressure in the eye damages the optic nerve from the outside in, and can quickly result in a major, permanent loss of vision.
+A widespread condition among older people, this dangerous buildup of pressure in the eye damages the optic nerve from the outside in.
+It can quickly result in a major, permanent loss of vision.